Trikke76/Zabbix-Book/docs/installation/installing-zabbix.md

 Enter password:
 ```

-???+ warning
-    Depending on the speed of your hardware or VM this can take a few seconds upto a few minutes so please don't cancel just sit and wait for the prompt.
+??? warning "Depending on the speed of your hardware or VM this can take a few seconds upto a few minutes so please don't cancel just sit and wait for the prompt."

 ```
 Log back into your MySQL Database as root